Lumbago: what provides instant pain relief?

 In the event of lumbago, you can help yourself by adopting the raised calves position.
 This position relaxes the muscles in the lumbar region and relieves the pain.

 - Lay your calves on a chair or stool.

 - The legs should rest at a 90-degree angle.

 - Stay there for 20 to 30 minutes.

 If you can, lay your legs on a gymnastic ball.
-Bend and stretch your legs slightly, but let the weight of your legs rest on the ball.
-This relaxes the tense muscles in the back and supplies them with blood.
+Bend and stretch your legs slightly but let the weight of your legs rest on the ball.
+This relaxes the tense muscles in the lower back and supplies them with blood.

-- Placing a hot-water bottle or a heat pad on the affected area can also ease the pain.
+- Placing a hot-water bottle or a heat pad on the affected area can also ease acute pain.